muachilin/Net-Open-Location-Finder-With-Obstacles/README.md

 # Net Open Location Finder With Obstacles

-Problem
+Problem Source
 --------

-    This problem is Problem B in 2017 CAD Contest at ICCAD (International Conference On Computer Aided Design).
+    This project is based on Problem B in 2017 CAD Contest at ICCAD (International Conference On Computer Aided Design).

 Introduction